Skip to Content

-Malaria & Safety – Ankarafantsika NP
+Malaria & Safety – Ankarafantsika National Park

 Safety

 We consider Ankarafantsika National Park to be a safe destination.
 Most of the established parks in Madagascar are safe to visit in our opinion, especially if traveling with a reputable tour operator.
-For reasons of road safety and the possibility of theft and banditry, avoid traveling on the roads between Mahajanga and Antananarivo after dark.
+For reasons of road safety and the possibility of theft and banditry, avoid traveling on the roads between the town of Mahajanga and Antananarivo after dark.
 Most cities and big towns in Madagascar experience some crime, so take normal safety measures when visiting urban centers.
 Read ‘Cities & Urban Areas: Safety Precautions’ below for more information.

 For up-to-date information about traveling in Madagascar, check the government travel advisories (see the ‘Governments’ Travel Advice for Madagascar’ link below).